boltlabs-inc/key-mgmt-spec/system-functionalities.md

 Protocol:
 1. The client:
     1. [Opens a request session](systems-architecture.md#request-session) for the given credentials `user_credentials`.
 The client receives as output an open secure channel and a user identifier `user_id`.
     1. Sends a request message to the key server over the session's secure channel.
-This message MUST indicate the request to create a signaature, and contain `message`, `key_id`, and `user_id`.
+This message MUST indicate the request to create a signature, and contain `message`, `key_id`, and `user_id`.
 1. The key server:
     1. Runs a validity check on the received request, `key_id`, `message`, and `user_id`; if this check fails, the server MUST reject the request:
-        - The request must conform to the expected format and content, e.g.
+        - Checks that the request has the expected format and content, e.g.
-            - `message` should have the expected domain and format for the signing key type,
+            - `message` should have the expected format and length.
             - `user_id` must be of the expected format and length, and should match that of the open request session in which the request was sent.
+        - Retrieves `KeyInfo` associated to `key_id` and checks that:
-        - The `key_id` must be a key created for the user with the given `user_id`.
+            - The `key_id` must be an identifier for a key created for the user with the given `user_id`.
+            - `message` should have the expected domain for the signing key type.
-    1. Computes `signature`, the signature on `message`, and sends `signature` to the client.
+    1. Computes `signature`, a signature  on `message` in the scheme indicated by the signing type of the key with identifier `key_id`, and sends `signature` to the client.
     1. Stores the current request information, including the outcome of the validity check, in an [audit log](#audit-logs) associated with the given user.
     1. Outputs a success indicator.
 1. The client:
     1. Closes the session.
     1. Outputs `signature` to the calling application.

+Implementation guidance: For security, all verification checks run by the key server MUST run in constant-time.

 ## Cryptographic and Supporting Operations
 #### External dependencies